 The Zuckerberg San Francisco General Hospital and Trauma Center Library provides information services for faculty, staff, students, and patients at ZSFG, with a focus on programs and services to support patient care, education, research, and clinical decision making.

-The library has a comprehensive digital and print collection, with over 3,000 print books, 60 print journal subscriptions, and 28 staff and public computers providing access to the UCSF Library's online books, journals, and databases.
+The library has a curated collection of consumer health books for reference use in the library, as well as a selection of popular reading materials available to everyone, as well as staff and public computers providing access to the UCSF Library's online books, journals, and databases.
 The ZSFG Library also licenses full-text book and journal resources for use by DPH and UCSF staff on the ZSFG campus.

 Informatics training is another important library function.
 Library staff present free classes to ZSFG and UCSF staff on database searching, citation management tools, and other topics related to health information.